EliahKagan/embed-encode/why.md

 binary again when we use them, they are, in effect, transmitted in [decimal](https://en.wikipedia.org/wiki/Decimal).

-I *believe* they are always represented with sufficient precision in this process.
-Since they are floating point values, we [count from the first nonzero digit](https://en.wikipedia.org/wiki/Significand) to determine the precision of a representation.
-Counting this way, most coordinates from the API endpoint are transmitted with 8 figures.
-Some have fewer, but that's probably just when the eighth digit would be a 0.
-[Less than 2%](https://stackoverflow.com/a/60790121) of floating point values (in the whole range of float32) need 9 digits to support exact round-trip conversion.
-My guess is that, if one looks for numbers with 9-digit significands in the JSON results, one may find them.
+They are represented with sufficient precision in this process.
+Precision is not lost in the server-side conversion from binary to decimal.
+We can infer this with reasonable confidence by examination.
+Because embeddings' coordinates are floating point values, we [count from the first nonzero digit](https://en.wikipedia.org/wiki/Significand) to determine the precision of a representation.
+Counting this way:

+- Most coordinates from the API endpoint are transmitted with 8 figures.

+- Some have fewer, because trailing zeros are omitted.

+- A few have 9 figures.
+[Less than 2%](https://stackoverflow.com/a/60790121) of all float32 values need 9 digits to support exact round-trip conversion, and we see 9-figure coordinates as (in)frequently as we would expect.
+It's hard to notice the 9-figure coordinates by manually inspecting raw JSON from the API endpoint, since there are so few of them, but part of [`ada-002.ipynb`](python/ada-002.ipynb) parses and displays them.

-Of equal or greater importance is that embeddings probably don't need full float32 precision:
+Of equal or greater importance is that embeddings probably wouldn't need full float32 precision:

 - Embeddings are inherently fuzzy.